• Proposed

 Threats

 According to the European Environment Agency (2015), natural and semi-natural grasslands have undergone a major decline in recent decades.
-Grasslands have one of the lowest proportions (11%) of favourable condition assessments and one of the highest proportions of decreasing as-sessments of all the terrestrial ecosystems considered.
-About 49 % of EU assessments for the 45 grassland habitat types of Community interest are “unfavourable-bad”.
-Moreover, almost 50% of grassland-associated birds are declining and the conservation status of other species is mostly “un-favourable”.
-Grassland butterflies, for example, are declining severely and there is no sign of level-ling off.
-Accordingly, Janssen et al. (2016) (European Red List of Habitats) reported that 53 % of the grassland habitats in Europe are threatened to some degree (the second most threatened habitat type after “mires and bogs”).
+Grasslands have one of the lowest proportions (11%) of favourable condition assessments and one of the highest proportions of decreasing assessments of all the terrestrial ecosystems considered.
+About 49 % of EU assessments for the 45 grassland habitat types of Community interest are "unfavourable-bad".
+Grassland butterflies, for example, are declining severely and there is no sign of level-ling off (European Environment Agency 2024).
+Accordingly, Janssen et al. (2016) reported that 53 % of the grassland habitats in Europe are threatened to some degree (the second most threatened habitat type after “mires and bogs”).

 Conservation Actions